shalomkeshet/shalomkeshet/README.md

 [instagram]: https://instagram.com/shalomkeshet
 [linkedin]: https://in.linkedin.com/in/shalomkeshet

-### About
-Shalom, known his sobriquet as **Natty**, is a precocious author and winner of Camp Google (2020), as weel as a national finalist in Doodle 4 Google India (2018).
-His doodle, titled Nature's Tiny Workers, was featured in Hindustan Times (https://bit.ly/2InwzVc).
-At the age of 8, he authored his debut book, The Lost Boy (https://amzn.to/2Q9ecHw), which was recommended by NASA Astronaut Sunita Williams and earned him a citation in the India Book of Records.

-The Science Olympiad Foundation honoured him with the SOF HALL OF FAME (https://bit.ly/31R6Ygw).
-And Shalom interviewed Virat Kohli during the culmination of the competition organized by Google India.
-His artwork was exhibited at NASA during the Apollo 50th Anniversary celebrations (https://bit.ly/31R6Ygw), and he is prominently showcased as a "Wonder Boy" at the Sunita Williams Memorial Room.

-In addition to his accomplishments, Shalom is a YouTuber who creates and posts educational Minecraft videos, plays chess :chess_pawn: and enjoys singing :singer: in his leisure time.

 <!--
 **shalomkeshet/shalomkeshet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.